bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 * Started with a baseline model
 * Added Dropout to help with overfitting
-* Utilised Image Augmentation
+* Utilized Image Augmentation

-The addition of Dropout, and Image Augmentation boosted both performance and robustness - but there is one thing we've not tinkered with yet, and something that *could* have a big impact on how well the network learns to find and utilise important features for classifying our fruits - and that is the network *architecture*!
+The addition of Dropout, and Image Augmentation boosted both performance and robustness - but there is one thing we've not tinkered with yet, and something that *could* have a big impact on how well the network learns to find and utilize important features for classifying our fruits - and that is the network *architecture*!

 So far, we've just used 2 convolutional layers, each with 32 filters, and we've used a single Dense layer, also, just by coincidence, with 32 neurons - and we admitted that this was just a place to start, our baseline.